rebelsky/sams-assorted-musings-reflections/grinnell-mission-statement-history.md

 [1] <http://web.archive.org/web/20030721093904/http://web.grinnell.edu/missionstatement/>

-[2] They even let this young whippersnapper on the committee, even though I had only been at Grinnell for four years.
+[2] They even let this young whippersnapper on the committee, even though I had only been at Grinnell for four years [3].

+[3] It may have helped that I wrote a public statement on the purpose of a mission statement, similar to the one that appears somewhere in my recent essay.

 ---